Learning Outcomes

 Requirements for Negligence Per Se

-- The harm suffered is the type the statute was intended to prevent.
+The harm suffered is the type of harm the statute was intended to prevent.

 Key Term: Class of Persons

-The group the legislature intended to protect by enacting the statute.Key Term: Type of Harm
+The group the legislature intended to protect by enacting the statute (e.g., pedestrians, tenants, consumers of a product).Key Term: Type of Harm

-The kind of injury the statute was meant to prevent.
+The kind of injury—such as fall injuries, burns, or collisions—that the statute was meant to prevent.

 Excuses for Statutory Violation

-- The statute was too vague or ambiguous.
+- The statute was too vague or ambiguous to give fair notice of the required conduct.

-Ignorance of the law is generally not an excuse.
+Ignorance of the existence of the law itself (“I didn’t know there was a speed limit”) is generally not an excuse.

 Effect of Compliance

-Compliance with a statute does not guarantee that the defendant was not negligent.
-A reasonable person may need to take additional precautions if circumstances require it.
+Compliance with a statute does not guarantee that the defendant exercised reasonable care.
+A reasonable person might need to take additional precautions beyond the statutory minimum when circumstances warrant it.

 Worked Example 1.1